 - Keep up with checkups.
 Your physician will need to monitor kidney disease on a consistent basis, tracking any differences to functioning and assessing for any damage, since kidney disease has a tendency to advance over time.
 The objective will be to make sure GFR (glomerular filtration rate) and urine albumin levels each remain steady.
 Individuals with kidney disease can assist by sticking with the prescribed testing schedule, checking blood pressure levels at home, and keeping track of/reporting any symptoms or changes noted.

 - Manage medications properly.
 Taking prescriptions precisely when as well as how they’re prescribed is key, understanding that meds and dosage levels will change as the disease progresses.
 It’s also essential to be aware that a number of over-the-counter medications are not recommended for people with kidney disease, as they can cause further kidney damage, including NSAIDs such as ibuprofen and naproxen.
 Check with your doctor for advice.

 - Make recommended changes in your lifestyle.
 Work with a nutritionist to formulate a diet designed to take care of your kidneys, together with your doctor to recommend a suitable exercise program to ensure you stay in good physical shape.
 And remember your mental health.
 A chronic condition like kidney disease can create an unhealthy amount of stress, which could lead to depression if left untreated.

-The highly trained care team at Hearts at Home In-Home Care can help people who have kidney disease improve health outcomes in a multitude of ways, including providing accompanied transportation to medical visits, helping clients adhere to medication schedules, shopping for and preparing nutritious meals, and more.
-Contact us at 913-440-4209 for more information on our top-rated home care and respite care in Overland Park and the surrounding areas!
+The highly trained care team at Hearts at Home In-Home Care, one of the top-rated home care agencies in the area, can help people who have kidney disease improve health outcomes in a multitude of ways, including providing accompanied transportation to medical visits, helping clients adhere to medication schedules, shopping for and preparing nutritious meals, and more.
+Contact us at 913-440-4209 for more information about why we’re one of the top-rated home care agencies in Kansas City and the surrounding areas!